How to run an LLM on Acurast

 Getting ready for Deployment

-To deploy our application, we still need to do one thing.
-Getting some tokens from the faucet.
+To deploy the application, one more step is needed: getting some tokens from the faucet.

 [!TIP] You can import the mnemonic that was generated and stored in the .env file and import it in Talisman (Browser Extension) to access the same account in the Web Console.